15 vintage matchbox labels - Advertising labels from...

 Beautiful care or beauty product labels - Early 20th century.

-Set of 20 photos of the city of Verona in Italy in the 1950s.
+Set of 10 photos of the city of Lucerne (Switzerland) in the 1950s.

-These photos, linked to each other and folded into a small booklet, are typical of the 1950s and 1960s, during which tourism progressed a lot but not all tourists were equipped with a camera.
+These photos are typical of the 1950s and 1960s, during which tourism progressed a lot but not all tourists were equipped with a camera.
 These photos were sold on the tourist sites allowing everyone to keep a souvenir of the visit.

-Vintage French postcard with a young woman squire from 1904.
+Vintage French postcard with a bouquet of roses from 1930s.

 Vintage Belgian postcard representing a young girl and her mother teaching her to knit sent in 1913.
 Back probably written in Dutch.